python/cpython/Doc/library/fnmatch.rst

 .. function:: filter(names, pattern)

-   Return the subset of the list of *names* that match *pattern*.
-It is the same as ``[n for n in names if fnmatch(n, pattern)]``, but implemented more efficiently.
+   Return the subset of the list of *names* that match *pattern*.  *pattern* can be a tuple of patterns.
+It is the same as
+   ``[n for n in names if fnmatch(n, pattern)]``, but implemented more efficiently.